 Even though the East Coast holds claim to having far more colleges than any other area of the country, do not overlook the Midwest to explore both liberal arts colleges and large universities.
-If you're planning on touring schools like the University of Illinois, Purdue, Northwestern, University of Chicago, or the University of Michigan take the time to include several Colleges That Change Lives schools like Kalamazoo College located between Chicago and Michigan.
+If you're planning on touring schools like the University of Illinois, Purdue, Northwestern, University of Chicago, or the University of Michigan take the time to include several Colleges That Change Lives schools like Kalamazoo College or Hope College located between Chicago and Michigan.

 Sign up for both the tour and information sessions to hear about each school’s mission and academic curriculum.

 When visiting colleges, be open to learning not only what each school highlights, but also course offerings and requirements.
 The range can vary from capped classes for first-year students, to core programs that provide a buffet of courses to create a tailored curriculum or independent major.
 When touring the University of Michigan, ask questions about their learning communities designed to create an educational environment to help students find community and make a large university intimate.
 Find out how many students are in first-year English classes and what classes fulfill the Quantitative Reasoning requirement.
 You may also want to ask if you can cross-enroll in courses across colleges within the university and how difficult it is.

 Are you looking for an emphasis on flexibility in academic choices and the variety of extracurriculars available to students?
 The University of Michigan does not lack for opportunities, but if you’re in the Chicago area, make sure to visit Northwestern.
 Not only are Northwestern tour guides entertaining, but they are also examples of the highly engaged, superhuman students.
 Emulating the fast pace of the quarter system and engaged in the multiple educational opportunities for NU students, tour guides will openly share “lessons learned” on how to temper the temptation to try every activity, and the need to build in downtime to balance your schedule and academics.
 Heed their advice.